audreycmartin100/audreymartin/_pages/about.md

   image_size: 10000px
 ---

-Audrey Martin is a research scientist at the California Institute of Technology.
-To unravel the complexity of Solar System formation, Martin uses spectroscopy to determine the composition and physical properties of rocky objects like asteroids and the Moon.
-She employs a variety of techniques to make connections to the broader Solar System context, including spectroscopy of asteroids, and laboratory analogs of airless bodies using minerals and meteorites.
+I am a research scientist at the California Institute of Technology (Caltech).
+To unravel the complexity of Solar System formation, I uses spectroscopy to determine the composition and physical properties of rocky objects like asteroids and the Moon.
+I employ a variety of techniques to make connections to the broader Solar System context, including spectroscopy of asteroids, and laboratory analogs of airless bodies using minerals and meteorites.

+My academic journey began at Saint Louis University (SLU), where I received a Bachelor of Science in Physics with a minor in Geology in 2015.
+In 2013, I participated in the NSF’s Research Experience for Undergraduates (REU) at Columbia University, where I searched for dark matter in the galactic center, and gained a love for space sciences.
+After taking some geology classes back at SLU, I decided to pursue a PhD. in **Planetary Science** – the intersection of <i>geological</i> and <i>space sciences</i>.
+I began graduate school at the University of Tennessee before transferring to Northern Arizona University with my graduate advisor, Dr. Joushua Emery, where I ultimately received my PhD. in 2022.
+Then I joined the research groups of Dr. Kerri Donaldson Hanna and Dr. Dan Britt as a Postdoctoral Scholar at the University of Central Florida for three years.

-In addition to research, Audrey Martin is an active science communicator.
-She has been interviewed on NPR and NASA TV, and is a co-host the astronomy podcast Walkabout the Galaxy, where space science is explored with curiosity and humor.
-Martin has served as a panelist at events such as DragonCon in Atlanta GA, and has presented at events like a ‘Pint of Science’ in Knoxville TN.
+In addition to research, I am an active science communicator and enjoy outreach activities.
+I've been interviewed on NPR and NASA TV, and I'm a co-host the astronomy podcast, Walkabout the Galaxy, where space science is explored with curiosity and humor!

 {% include feature_row id="feature_row" %}